AdrianHRedhe/ID2223_Project/README.md

 I have left two options.
 Either i) use the precomputed embeddings, or ii) download the model from huggingface
 and recompute the embeddings for the query.
 To be able to do ii) you have to use your own huggingface account
 and upload the models from gdrive, to there.
 Or use mine.

+Again, the demo is available on this link: https://huggingface.co/spaces/AdrianHR/Geolocalization_Stockholm_Demo

 ### Data-collection
 The data collection is split into four steps the first three are quite simple, and you just need to clone the